opendocsg/slw-judgments-backfill/2011_SGHC_42/report.md

  [emphasis added]

-61     I should mention that para 28 of the closing submission for the Plaintiff referred to a case ( _Ho Seek Yueng Novel v J & V Development Pte Ltd_ [2006] 2 SLR(R) 742) which was in respect of a loan.
+61     I should mention that para 28 of the closing submission for the Plaintiff referred to a case ( _Ho Seek Yueng Novel v J & V Development Pte Ltd_ <span class="citation">[2006] 2 SLR(R) 742</span>) which was in respect of a loan.
 It appears that Mr Singh also lost his way somewhat or was acting in desperation.
 In the present action, the Plaintiff’s pleaded claim is not based on a loan.

 **Conclusion**